JuliaDynamics/ConcurrentSim.jl/docs/src/guides/environments.md

 ## Simulation control

-SimJulia is very flexible in terms of simulation execution.
+Simulvent is very flexible in terms of simulation execution.
 You can run your simulation until there are no more events, until a certain simulation time is reached, or until a certain event is triggered.
 You can also step through the simulation event by event.
 Furthermore, you can mix these things as you like.

 For example, you could run your simulation until an interesting event occurs.
 You could then step through the simulation event by event for a while; and finally run the simulation until there are no more events left and your processes have all terminated.